cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * 4 WakeUpTime: sleeping mode wake up random range 5 minutes
 * 5 GenesisDefaultCoins: default coins 1,000,000
 * 6 initial difficulty according to the BlockTime.
-* 7 DefaultBlockTime :  5 minutes;
+* 7 BlockTime :  5 minutes;
-* 8 MaxBlockTime: 60 minutes, when no body mining, you have to generate blocks.
+* 8 MaxBlockTime: 30 minutes, when no body mining, you have to generate blocks.
 * 9 auto-download total daily limit 20mb; files smaller than 2mb, video download 1%; auto-seeding on the download files.

 ## Community chain